rgilks/connect-four/docs/AI-SYSTEM.md

 # AI System Documentation

-**✅ CURRENT STATE: WASM AI INTEGRATED WITH EVOLVED PARAMETERS AND DEPTH 1**
+**✅ CURRENT STATE: WASM AI INTEGRATED WITH EVOLVED PARAMETERS AND DEPTH 5**

 The sophisticated Rust/WASM AI system has been successfully integrated and is now being used in the game.
-The game now uses the advanced WASM AI with evolved genetic parameters at depth 1 for optimal performance and fallback to JavaScript AI.
+The game now uses the advanced WASM AI with evolved genetic parameters at depth 5 for maximum strength and fallback to JavaScript AI.

 ## Recent Improvements (27/07/2025)